 Intellectual property rights and privacy

-Annacis Research Centre respects research intellectual property (IP) and privacy of research clients.
+Annacis Research and Event Centre respects research intellectual property (IP) and privacy of research clients.
 We do not give out private information about our research clients and partners unless directed by the client/partner or an emergency situation arises.
 Client property is respected at all times during the terms of the lease.
 Outdoor research space may be ideal for your needs if you wish to keep all of your equipment and tests under lock and key.

 Partnering with private businesses

 Metro Vancouver is willing to receive and review proposals for joint research with private businesses, but its capacity to commit to new partnerships is limited.
 Proposals are reviewed with respect to many criteria, including the benefits to the public, community well-being, and potential cost savings.